daferdur/pxt-myHX711/README.md

 ![untitled sketch_bb](https://user-images.githubusercontent.com/44191076/53887940-40379a00-405e-11e9-9129-5bdb6262e8a3.png)

 If a hardware pull-up resistor already exists, use the internal pull up resistor dosen't seems to affect the results.

-## Powering up issue

-The DHT modlue might not be responsive if you query it immediatly after powering up.
-In this case you'll need to manually restart micro:bit while connecting to power, or add a small delay (like **basic.pause(100)**) in "on start" block.

 ## License